rcmolina/MaxDuino_BETA/README.md

 https://www.va-de-retro.com/foros/viewtopic.php?t=5541&start=9999

-* V1.53 Compressed logo where only even columns are used for load/save with EEPROM.
-Different config for new high capacity chips (Riccardo Repetto).
+* V1.53 Some rework for Arduino nano every and timers TCA / TCB0 and using last SDFat for better speed.
 * V1.52 New arduino nano EVERY micro supported.
 Need work for turbo loading.
+Compressed logo where only even columns are used for load/save with EEPROM.
+Different config files for new high capacity chips (Riccardo Repetto).
 * V1.51 Dragon TOSEC files with short leader loading now.
 * V1.50 aka "Maria".
 File auto-scrolling when holding down UP or DOWN buttons (Frank Schröder).
 * V1.49 ID15 adjustment for slow Amstrad musical loaders.